scionproto/scion/doc/dev/design/private-ISDs.rst

 Implementation
 ==============

-1. Control service & Path Service
+1. Control Service & Endhost API Service

-   - CS & PS: Multi-ISD support.
-There are two options, at least one needs to be implemented:
+   - CS & E-API: Multi-ISD support.
+There are several options, at least one needs to be implemented:

      - Option 1: Control services must be able to handle PCBs and paths from multiple (P-)ISDs.

-     - Option 2: If CS can handle only a single local (P-)ISD, the Path Service (new endhost API) needs to be adapted to relay segment requests to all relevant CS.
+     - Option 2a: If CS can handle only a single local (P-)ISD, the E-API (new endhost API) needs to be adapted to relay segment requests to all relevant CS.
 Endhosts should need to contact only this single endhost API to retrieve all available paths for all local (P-)ISDs.

+       This option requires a change to service address handling in border routers, see below.
+       However, it provides cleaner separation of the local ISDs, potentially increasing resilience.

+     - Option 2b: A variation of Option 2a is to implement a separate service that implements the new endhost API but is backed by separate E-APIs for each ISD.
+This way, E-API implementations remain unchanged, instead we have a separate service that implements the same user-facing API.

+     - Option 3 (currently discouraged):
+       CS and E-API are not modified, instead endhost libraries must be adapted to transparently discover and query multiple E-APIs.
+However, this means:

+       - Adapting the discovery mechanism to handle multiple E-APIs (and distinguish them from normal redundant backup E-API instances).
+This needs further consideration.
+       - Increased network calls and processing for querying multiple E-APIs and building paths from each query.
+       - Adapting *all* relevant endhost API libraries (instead of adapting only the CS or E-API).

-   - PS: Multi-ISD support: The PS implementation need to support end to end segment requests, i.e. are request (src ISD)-(dst ISD) must return all required up, core and down segments.
+   - E-API: Multi-ISD support: The E-API implementation need to support end to end segment requests, i.e. are request (src ISD)-(dst ISD) must return all required up, core and down segments.
 This is consistent with the new endhost API design.

-   - (optional) The PS segment requests should have an additional (P-)ISD preference argument with three options:
+   - (optional) The E-API segment requests should have an additional (P-)ISD preference argument with three options:

      - "Not set" (or "default").
-The PS should return segments from whatever (P-)ISD it thinks is best (configurable by the PS admin)
+The E-API should return segments from whatever (P-)ISD it thinks is best (configurable by the E-API admin)
      - "All" (or "*").
-This should return segments from all (P-)ISDs that the PS is willing to share.
+This should return segments from all (P-)ISDs that the E-API is willing to share.
      - A list of (P-)ISDs.
-The PS should return segments only for (P-)ISDs in the list.
-In case of result paging, the PS should try to provide in the first page one valid path for each ISD in the list.
+The E-API should return segments only for (P-)ISDs in the list.
+In case of result paging, the E-API should try to provide in the first page one valid path for each ISD in the list.

-     In any case, the PS is free to ignore the preferred (P-)ISD and deliver segments only for some (P-)ISDs (configuration option on the PS).
+     In any case, the E-API is free to ignore the preferred (P-)ISD and deliver segments only for some (P-)ISDs (configuration option on the E-API).
      The client must be prepared to use ISDs that are not on the requested preference list.

-3. Border routers
+2. Border routers

    - Forwarding keys: